RawleySM/agentic-context-engine/docs/ACEskills_plan.md

 3. **Task Loop Augmentation**
    - Replace the Generator's direct LLM call with the new SDK wrapper when the "skills loop" feature flag is enabled.
 Preserve legacy path as fallback.
    - On each sample:
-     1. Start a `ClaudeSDKClient` session seeded with ACE system prompt and current playbook summary.
+     1. Start an `AgentsClient` session seeded with ACE system prompt and current playbook summary.
      2. Send the task prompt via `client.query`.
      3. Drain `client.receive_response()`; record assistant reasoning, tool usage, slash commands, and result metadata.
      4. If the SDK yields `ResultMessage`, finalize the trajectory and hand to Reflector.